-In 2010 the New York Attorney General along with other state attorney generals initiated an investigation into leading life insurance companies over their alleged abuse of retained asset accounts.
-Insurance companies such were accused of failing to make beneficiary payments and failing to send unclaimed life insurance money to their state’s unclaimed property fund.
+In 2010, the New York Attorney General and other state attorney generals initiated an investigation into leading life insurance companies over their alleged abuse of retained asset accounts.
+They accused insurance companies of failing to make beneficiary payments and failing to send unclaimed life insurance money to their state’s unclaimed property fund.

-But the abuse claims involving retained asset accounts seem to be the most egregious against life insurance beneficiaries.
-Those abuses include:
+Abuse claims involving retained asset accounts seem to be the most egregious against life insurance beneficiaries.

-- Failing to pay the life insurance beneficiary fair interest rates.
+- Not paying the life insurance beneficiary fair interest rates.
 When a life insurance company deposits a beneficiary’s cash into a retained asset account, that cash earns interest.
-Some life insurance companies are pocketing an unfair amount of interest while the beneficiary receives very little.
+Some life insurance companies pocket an unfair amount of interest, while the beneficiary receives very little.

 - Failing to explain the retained asset account’s terms and conditions to the beneficiary.
-Many beneficiaries don’t understand that they have a right to remove all the cash from the account once they receive the life insurance payout.
-This lack of understanding benefits the life insurance company because the longer the cash remains in the retained asset account the more the life insurance company will profit.
+Many beneficiaries do not know that they have a right to remove all the cash from the account once they receive the life insurance payout.
+This lack of understanding benefits the life insurance company.
+The longer the cash remains in the retained asset account, the more the life insurance company will profit.

-- Failing too deliver a checkbook to the beneficiary or having an agent hand deliver it in an attempt to sell the beneficiary on other services.
-Many life insurance companies are using the retained asset account as a way to pitch additional services to beneficiaries.
+- Failing to deliver a checkbook to the beneficiary or having an agent hand deliver it in an attempt to sell the beneficiary on other services.
+Many life insurers use the retained asset account as a way to pitch additional services to beneficiaries.

-- Failing to properly handle legitimate claims by beneficiaries that money has been illegally withdrawn from their retained asset account.
+- Improperly handling legitimate claims that someone illegally withdrew money from a retained asset account.

-The life insurance lawyers at Life Insurance Law are committed to winning justice for individuals and families who have experienced a life insurance claim denial.
-Understanding that the primary objective of life insurance companies is to deny insurance claims, Life Insurance Law is prepared to utilize all of our knowledge and legal tools to fight and win your case in the most expedient and effective manner possible.
+Our life insurance lawyers win justice for individuals and families who face a life insurance claim denial.
+They understanding that life insurance companies aim to deny insurance claims.
+Life Insurance Law utilizes our knowledge and legal tools to fight and win cases expediently and effectively.
 We are also committed to winning the largest payout for you and loved ones.
-If you are experiencing a life insurance claim denial contact us today.
+If you are experiencing a life insurance claim denial, contact us today.